 The way apps are evolving I could not be on all the same platforms they were, nor I could not possibly know what was going on inside each one.
 Even simple games have texting inside of them, or they allow “friends” or “follows.”
 Games and apps evolve daily.
 No way I could be on top of each one.

 Other software that is placed on top of your router that monitored all of the websites, text messages, pictures, etc. were too invasive to the children.
 I wanted an option that didn’t make my children hate the monitoring device, but instead, respect the time limits set.

 I decided to take a balanced approach which was monitoring their overall time spent and trust.

 The way I look at it is the conversations kids have in social media now; we used to have at school via notes or on a landline.
 Our parents didn’t, or couldn’t, monitor every single word we spoke to each other.
 Instead, they observed our total time spent on the phone or at the mall, or at a friend’s house.

-In my house, it is part of the verbal agreement I have with my children regarding their cell phone that I am allowed to pick up their phone at any time and read their text messages and see their incoming and outgoing numbers.
+In my house, it is part of the verbal agreement I have with my children regarding their cell phones that I am allowed to pick up their phones at any time and read their text messages and see their incoming and outgoing numbers.
 I must always know the passcode to their phone.
 If not, I don’t have to pay for their phone.

 For the most part, I keep their privacy regarding their phones.
 Much like I would a private conversation.
 Unless a situation warrants it, I don’t touch their phones.